Chart Color Schemes

 Balgowlah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Balgowlah's population is estimated at around 7,814, reflecting a decrease of 254 people since the 2021 Census which reported a population of 8,068.
-This estimate, based on AreaSearch's analysis of ABS population updates and new addresses validated by them, considers the resident population of 7,811 from their examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This results in a density ratio of 3,986 persons per square kilometer, placing Balgowlah in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 78.0% of overall population gains during recent periods for the suburb.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+By Nov 2025, the population of the Balgowlah statistical area (Lv2) is estimated at around 8,322 people.
+This reflects an increase of 254 individuals since the 2021 Census, which reported a population of 8,068 people.
+The change was inferred from AreaSearch's resident population estimate of 8,077 following examination of ABS's latest ERP data release in June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population results in a density ratio of 4,245 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
+Balgowlah's 3.1% growth since census is close to the SA4 region's growth rate of 3.4%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods in the area.

+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, Balgowlah's population is projected to decline by 60 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 75 to 84 age group expected to increase by 199 people over this period.
+According to these projections, the Balgowlah (SA2) population is expected to decline by 60 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 199 people.

 Frequently Asked Questions - Population